Sign In / Sign Out

 2018 dates: Friday to Sunday, September 7-9, 2018

-Camp SESE provides all new SESE majors (freshmen and transfers) an introduction to ASU, the School of Earth and Space Exploration, and the SESE family.
+Camp SESE provides incoming SESE freshmen an introduction to ASU, the School of Earth and Space Exploration, and the SESE family.
 Camp SESE is intended to be a fun, informative activity and an opportunity for new students to get to know us and each other.
 Faculty, staff and upperclassmen will act as a resource for students during the camp.

 All freshmen must take SES 191 and Camp SESE is part of that course.
 Students will participate in this 3-day, 2-night excursion to ASU’s unique facility at Tonto Creek Camp.
 At 5600’ in the Ponderosa Pines near Payson, AZ (1.5 hours from ASU’s Tempe campus) Tonto Creek Camp offers a welcome escape from the summer heat in a beautiful wilderness area.
 Studies show that students who are immediately engaged in their academic environment have higher retention and graduation rates.